Best Things to do in Fort William with Kids

 In addition to the Glenfinnan Viaduct, the Jacobite train runs past Ben Nevis (the tallest mountain in the UK), Loch Morar (the deepest freshwater loch in Britain) and the Loch Nevis (the deepest saltwater loch).
 The mountain, loch and ocean scenery in between these highlights is breathtaking and is a must-see.

 We love scenic train travel and were excited to hop online to book our Jacobite tickets a week or so before our arrival.
-Our excitement was short-lived as a screen full of “SOLD OUT” dates stared back at us… Ugh…
+Our excitement was short-lived as a screen full of “SOLD OUT” dates stared back at us… Don’t make our mistake and book your tickets early!

-Jacobite Train Alternatives
+Alternatives to the Jacobite Train

 How to See the Hogwarts Express Cross the Glenfinnan Viaduct

 It’s easy to get caught up in Harry Potter fever while in Fort William.
-We had already taken a train across the Glenfinnan Viaduct, but we wanted to get a better view of it while the Hogwarts Express crossed over.
+We had already taken a train across the Glenfinnan Viaduct, but now we wanted to get a better view of it while the Hogwarts Express crossed over.
 This is possible by going to the Glenfinnan Visitor Centre.

-To get to the good vantage points, you need to walk north-west for a few minutes along Highway A830 until you cross the bridge over the River Finnan.
+To get to the better vantage points, you need to walk north-west for a few minutes along Highway A830 until you cross the bridge over the River Finnan.
 Turn right into a parking lot and walk straight through until you come to a paved path.

 This path is wide, flat and paved and is suitable for any fitness level.
 Soon you will leave the paved path through a gate on the left.
 Here the path becomes gravel and uphill.
 It doesn’t take long before you climb to a height where you can see the train tracks, so stake out a vantage point which you like and park yourself there.

-We were there for the 10:45am train on a Sunday in July and there were several hundred people there.
+We were there for the 10:45 am train on a Sunday in July and there were several hundred people there.
 The midges were also there, even though it was sunny, so make sure to bring some Skin-so-Soft.

-The timetable for the train is found on the West Coast Railways webpage.
+The timetable for the Jacobite train is found on the West Coast Railways webpage.
 The trains leaving Fort William arrive at the viaduct approximately 30 minutes after departing Fort William.

 Hiking Beyond the Glenfinnan Viaduct